 And if you want to retire early with kids, that’s truly the only way you can make a go of it.
 (Unless you’re a highly-paid physician, in which case you can suffer fewer trade-offs while enjoying the FatFIRE lifestyle.)

-Good question.
-I hate to generalize, but from my standpoint, the millennial generation is absolutely LOADED with quality people who’d make amazing parents.
-This generation has a been through some scary stuff during their formative years.
-It makes sense to put off having kids, especially if you grew up in a house that suddenly had its mortgage foreclosed, or stayed “underwater” for several years after 2008.
+Truth: The millennial generation is LOADED with quality people who’d make amazing parents.
+This generation has been through some scary stuff during their formative years.
+It makes sense to put off having kids, especially if you grew up in a house that suddenly foreclosed, or stayed “underwater” for several years after 2008.

-Susan Newman, Ph.D., writes about the “kidless millennial” phenomenon in an excellent piece, Should We Worry About Millennials Not Having Babies?
-You come away with a clearer picture, but the title’s question is left for time and statistics to answer, years from now.
+Susan Newman, Ph.D., writes about the “kidless millennial” phenomenon: You come away with a clearer picture, but the title’s question is left for time and statistics to answer, years from now.
 In short, millennials are simply waiting to marry and have kids.

 I’m a Gen X’er and I remember all the buzz about our generation waiting until its late 20s to settle down and raise a family.
-Millennials are merely holding off a little longer than us, waiting to start a family until their early to mid 30s.
-Seems fair to me.
+Millennials are merely holding off a little longer than us, waiting to start a family until their early to mid-30s.
+It seems fair to me.

 My impression?
-The crop of millennials out their seeking early retirement and financial independence are no less inclined than their non-FIRE peers to have kids.
-In fact, they’ll fall right in line with the overall cohort trend of having kids later on.
+The crop of millennials out there seeking early retirement and financial independence is no less inclined than their non-FIRE peers to have kids.
+They’ll fall right in line with the overall cohort trend of having kids later on.
 Smart.

 And it’s smart because that’s what we did.
 Ha!

-Mrs. Cubert and I are millennial wannabees.
+Mrs. Cubert and I are millennial wannabes.
 We waited until age 31 / 40 to start raising our own family.
-You’d call us out as imposters for not showing up at brunch to indulge in avocado toast and mimosas.
+You’d call us out as impostors for not showing up at brunch to indulge in avocado toast and mimosas.

 The obvious advice from someone raising two kids of his own is not to let early retirement and financial independence come between you and having kids.
-If you are fortunate enough to have the option of bringing life into the world, you will find it a struggle and source of joy at the same time.
-(Just recognize that the mix of struggle and joy gets a bit uneven after two kids, depending on the situation…)
+If you are fortunate enough to have the option of bringing life into the world, you will find it a struggle and a source of joy at the same time.

 Take it from Darrow Kirkpatrick of Can I Retire Yet?